 The Company is organised into two distinct functions – credit information, including evaluation tools, and credit risk management, including risk management tools and services – as shown below:

-Integrated Solutions

 IV.1 Credit Information

 Enron Cost of Credit

 Enron Credit synthesizes credit information from numerous data sources to derive the Enron Cost of Credit (“ECC”), which is as real-time, market-based cost of credit for reference names expressed as a simple interest rate.
 It represents the cost of the additional risk that one would incur when trade credit is extended to a company; i.e., the ECC effectively represents the additional costs the one should charge a customer for extending trade credit.
 This cost is a function of the probability and the percentage that one would recover in the event of a bankruptcy.